Braxai/Course-Notes/ECS 153 Computer Security/x86 Assembly and Call Stack.md

 big-endian : least signifcant byte at highest address (networking protocols often big-endian)

-using words on diagrams lets us abstract away little-endianness when working with memor diagrams but bytes are still being stored in little-endian
+using words on diagrams lets us abstract away little-endianness when working with memory diagrams but bytes are still being stored in little-endian

 ### 2.5 Registers
 Registers : store memory directly on CPU